sunyhydralab/QView3D/README.md

 ### Run Locally:

-WSL 2/Linux/Mac
+WSL 2*/Linux/Mac

-Run the file `docker-run.sh` in the folder .docker
+Run the file `docker-run.sh` by typing `./docker-run.sh`

-When in the Docker container, run `qview3d-install` and then `qview3d-run` and type `dev` if you're a developer looking to add features or `prod` if you're looking to test the project
+When in the Docker container, run `qview3d-install` and then `qview3d-run` and type `dev` or `dev-client` if you're a developer looking to add features or `prod` if you're looking to test the project. `dev-client` is for testing mostly the client and `dev` is for testing mostly the server

 ## Pull Requests